saketh1414/Cold-Email-Generator/README.md

 3)install all the packages present in requirements.txt
 4)copy paste your GROQ api key in .env file.
 5)now run- streamlit run main.py
+6)a default link is given-this may not work in future as the job posting may get removed-so use your own link.
+7)go to any job application page-in careers of any company-copy the url and paste it in our streamlit website, then run-produces the cold email.
+8)some suggested companies for job application urls-(apple,nike,google)